How voting at the AGM works

 Members can vote on resolutions in two ways:

 1. Before the meeting by proxy – if the member is not attending the meeting, they can vote by proxy.
-This means that the member can appoint someone else who will be at the meeting (either a named individual or the chairman of the meeting) to vote on their behalf.
-Any named individual does not need to be a member of the National Trust.
+This means that the member can appoint the chairman of the meeting to vote on their behalf.
 Members can use the voting forms or online voting system to do this in two ways:

 - to direct the proxy how to vote (this is called a ‘specified’ vote)